 The organisation and running of London region’s officials is a joint effort by the 4 counties surrounding London.
 Each county appoints a County Officials Secretary (“COffSec”): see details below.
 In addition, a member of the London Regional Council is appointed as “portfolio holder” for officials within the Council: he / she works closely with the COffSecs, providing a central point of contact on issues of common interest and seeking to ensure a consistent approach across the Region where appropriate.
 In conjunction with their County Associations, counties organise training sessions for keeping in touch with technology, social evenings, forums and development days.
-You can find more information on officials on our national page.
-The region works closely with the South of England Athletics Officials' Association (SEAOA) promoting and encouraging the participation in officiating.
-Their website provides further details of activities (including an annual conference in early February) and various free booklets designed for officials which may interest officials of all levels www.seaoa.co.uk.keep up-todate with officials latest news and events here.
+You can find more information on officials on our national page

-Level 2 Officials’ courses can also be organised via England Athletics in a similar way.
-At this Level, courses are organised on a “discipline” (i.e. Track, Field, Timekeeper, Starter / Marksman &c) basis: usually more than one discipline will be run on the same day.
-Note that there is no requirement to have completed a Level 1 course before commencing the Level 2 training: if you know which discipline you wish to choose, it may make sense to start at Level 2.
-Also there is nothing to stop you becoming qualified at Level 2 in more than one discipline (many senior officials have done just that), but you will need to think carefully about the time commitment involved when timing attendance on courses.
+Level 1 Officials’ courses can also be organised via England Athletics in a similar way.
+At this Level, courses are organised on a “discipline” (i.e. Track, Field, Timekeeper, Starter / Marksman & Photo Finish) basis: usually more than one discipline will be run on the same day.
+Note that there is no requirement to have completed an Assistant Officials' course before commencing the Level 1 training: if you know which discipline you wish to choose, it may make sense to start at Level 1.
+Also there is nothing to stop you becoming qualified at Level 1 in more than one discipline (many senior officials have done just that), but you will need to think carefully about the time commitment involved when timing attendance on courses.

-For further information on how you can host a Level One or Level Two Officials' Course in your club, school or local community, contact Tina Beresford email@example.com
+For further information on how you can host an Assistant Officials' or Level One Officials' Course in your club, school or local community, contact Kirsty Aitken firstname.lastname@example.org

-Level One and Two officials should send their Annual Record of Experience ("Duty Sheet") to their COffSec.
-Level Three and above should send theirs to the secretary of the East, London and South-East (ELSE) Tri-Regional Officials Group, Wendy Haxell
+Assistant Officials' and Level One officials should send their Annual Record of Experience ("Duty Sheet") to their COffSec.
+Level Two and above should send theirs to the secretary of the East, London and South-East (ELSE) Tri-Regional Officials Group, Wendy Haxell

-firstname.lastname@example.org or 5 Nursery Gardens, Horndean, Waterlooville.
+or 5 Nursery Gardens, Horndean, Waterlooville.
 Hants PO8 9LE.
 It is far easier this in as an ongoing exercise as the year progresses rather than leaving it until the end.
-The form can be downloaded on the national officials' page.
+The form can be downloaded on the national officials' page

 County Officials' Secretaries (COffSecs)